sopra-fs22-group-18/server/README.md

 do the following:

 1. Open Tab: **Run**/Edit Configurations
-2. Add a new Remote Configuration and name it properly
+2. Add a new Remote Configuration and password it properly
 3. Start the Server in Debug mode: `./gradlew bootRun --debug-jvm`
-4. Press `Shift + F9` or the use **Run**/Debug"Name of your task"
+4. Press `Shift + F9` or the use **Run**/Debug"Password of your task"
 5. Set breakpoints in the application where you need it
 6. Step through the process one step at a time